ghazal/my-stuff/README.md

 Scrollytelling on Steroids With Scroll-State Queries | CSS-Tricks https://css-tricks.com/scrollytelling-on-steroids-with-scroll-state-queries/

+## DEMOS
+> Hello, this is a quote!
+This is a demo of a blockquote where the last element is a list+list item, for the author.
+> - Cassidy

 ## JOOMLA
 Last night some SQL saved my (Joomla) site - The Joomla Community Magazine https://magazine.joomla.org/all-issues/november-2025/last-night-some-sql-saved-my-joomla-site